aquasecurity/trivy/docs/community/contribute/checks/overview.md

 ???+ note
     New Kubernetes and Dockerfile checks do not require any additional provider definitions.
 You can find an example of a Dockerfile check [here](https://github.com/aquasecurity/trivy-policies/blob/main/checks/docker/add_instead_of_copy.rego) and a Kubernetes check [here](https://github.com/aquasecurity/trivy-policies/blob/main/checks/kubernetes/general/CPU_not_limited.rego).

-Before writing a new check, you need to verify if the provider your check targets is supported by Trivy.
-If the provider that you want to target exists, you need to check whether the service your policy will target is supported.
-If the service is not support, please refer to the documentation on adding support for a new service in an existing provider.

 ### Add Support for a New Service in an existing Provider